SpaceX IPO clears path for OpenAI, Anthropic debuts

 New Street Research recently projected SpaceX could generate roughly $195 billion in revenue by 2030, while ARK Invest's Brett Winton suggested revenue could eventually reach between $300 billion and $400 billion.
 Elon Musk himself said that the firm could generate about $1 trillion in annual revenue by 2030.
 Wedbush maintains the broader tech and chip trades have "a lot of room to go higher" into the second half of 2026, insisting the AI spending cycle is only in the "3rd inning."

-How will the expiration of the 366-day lockup period impact SpaceX's stock price and market stability?
+How will the expiration of the 366-day lockup period impact SpaceX's stock price given the volume of shares eligible for sale?

 dislike